dotnet/csharpstandard/standard/conversions.md

 While throw expressions do not have a type, they may be implicitly converted to any type.

+### §switch-expression-conversion Switch expression conversion

+There is an implicit conversion from a *switch_expression* (§switch-expression-new-clause) to every type `T` for which there exists an implicit conversion from each *switch_expression_arm*'s expression to `T`.

 ## 10.3 Explicit conversions

 ### 10.3.1 General